+86-17805154960 export@hbtianrui.com

 CT and Relay Match

-You must make sure your current transformer works well with your relay.
+You must make sure your current transformers works well with your relay.
 The relay reads the signal from the current transformer and uses it for motor protection.
 If you choose the wrong match, your system may not detect problems or may give false alarms.
 Always check the relay’s input ratings.
 These ratings tell you what kind of signal the relay can handle.

 Look at the secondary current of your current transformer.
 Most relays accept either 1A or 5A.
 Pick a current transformer that matches this value.
-You should also check the relay’s accuracy needs.
-Some relays need high accuracy for better monitoring.
-Use a current transformer with the right accuracy class to meet these needs.
+You should also check the

 Wiring